Batman (2003 toy line): Overseas Exclusives

 In 2005, Mattel shipped the final two villains, Bane and Scarecrow, along with new Batman figures overseas.
 Mattel attempted plans to ship them to specialty retailers in the US, but the idea never panned out.
 Fans were mostly disappointed because these figures (Bane, Scarecrow, Attack Armor Batman and Batsignal Batman) had much higher articulation than earlier figures, and Batsignal Batman came with a detailed, functional Batsignal that was not accessible to US collectors.

 Revival/DC Superheroes

 After Christmas 2005, Mattel released Batsignal Batman (without the Batsignal accessory), Bane, Scarecrow, and re-released Killer Croc in the US mass market under the new toy line DC Super Heroes.
-Batman had the accessories that came with the San Diego Comic Con '03 Batman figure, a rubber cape (from the SDCC '04 exclusive), and a new paint application.
+Batman had the accessories that came with the San Diego Comic-Con '03 Batman figure, a rubber cape (from the SDCC '04 exclusive), and a new paint application.
 Bane had open hands and some variant figures came with Osito, his teddy bear.
 Killer Croc came with a new head sculpt, a new paint job, no tail, and his shirt was removed.
-Scarecrow no longer featured his action feature, a "twist and strike" waist that springs back to center when you turn it to the side and release.
+Scarecrow no longer featured his action feature, a "twist and strike" waist that springs back to center when it turns to the side and release.